RosanaRufer/Katas_in_Python/README.md

     return 0
 ```

-And we're now in transformation two (constant) and our test is passing ✅:
+And we're now in transformation level two (constant) and our test is passing ✅:

 ![img](bowling/screenshots/step_2.png)

-### 3. Next failing test
+### 3. Next failing test - Second roll any amount under 10

 We know that if we test for two rolls with no pins `all_rolls="00"` the test will automatically pass so there
-is no point on testing that, we need to find the next simplest case that fails and that could be `all_rolls="01"`
+is no point on testing that, we need to find the next simplest case that fails ❌ and that could be `all_rolls="01"`

 ```python